-The District must obtain informed consent from the parent.
+Except as provided below, the District must obtain informed written consent from the parent prior to conducting an initial assessment or a reassessment.
 Parents have at least fifteen (15) days from receipt of the assessment plan to arrive at a decision.
-(Ed.
-Code, § 56321(c)(4).)
+(Ed.Code, § 56321(c)(4).)